• Skip to primary navigation

 Storing Trail Mix

-This trail mix, nutty nibble, stores really well in an airtight tin or container for up to a week after that the flavours aren’t quite so bright and cheery.
+This trail mix is quite the nutty nibble, and it stores really well in an airtight tin or container for up to a week.
+After that, the flavours aren’t quite so bright and cheery.

 Maple toasted nut trail mix in jar and red stripy bag